← All varieties

 Fruit

-Size: Below middle size; two and a half inches wide and two inches high.
+Size: Below middle size — two and a half inches wide and two inches high (Herefordshire Pomona).
+Below medium (Downing).
+Small, 2 by 1½ (Bunyard).

-Form: Oblate, even and regular in its outline.
+Form: Oblate, even and regular in its outline (Herefordshire Pomona); oblate (Downing); flat, regular (Bunyard).

-Skin: Covered with a very thin coat of pale brown russet, which is dotted with darker russet; on the sun side the color inclines to orange.
+Skin: Covered with a very thin coat of pale brown russet, which is dotted with darker russet, and on the same side the colour is inclining to orange (Herefordshire Pomona).
+Pale brown russet, with an orange tinge in sun (Downing).
+Colour, yellow to orange, with russet; generally warted (Bunyard).

 Season